Convenio (CLA) Insurance Spain

 - Dirección General de Seguros y Fondos de Pensiones (DGS).
 Spanish insurance regulator.
 Confirms registration of insurance brokers (Andrew Turner: Registry C0467B54657010) and authorises all insurance products distributed in Spain.

 - Ley 50/1980.
 Ley de Contrato de Seguro (BOE).
 Spanish Insurance Contract Law.
-The primary legal framework governing all insurance contracts in Spain — defines duties, claims, cancellation rights and disclosure obligations.
+This is the main legal framework for all insurance contracts in Spain.
+It sets out duties, claims, cancellation rights and disclosure obligations.

 - Real Decreto Legislativo 2/2015.
 Estatuto de los Trabajadores (BOE).
 Spanish Workers' Statute.
 Establishes the legal framework for sectoral Convenios Colectivos and their insurance compliance requirements.